-In order to be eligible for the loan, you must be studying at least 25% of an equivalent full-time course in the relevant year.
+In order to be eligible for the loans, you must be studying at least 25% of an equivalent full-time course in the relevant year.
 You must also normally live in England, meet all the regulations to qualify for student finance and be studying for your first degree.

 You will begin to make repayments to the loan in the April four years after the start of your course.
 The amount you repay per month depends on your income.